A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Implications and discussion

-For comparison, we also display in Fig.~\ref{fig:ionisation_budget} the ionising photon emissivity inferred from the \ha~LF, adopting $\alpha\sim-2\text{ to }-2.2$.
-This slope corresponds to the range measured for some UV LF (See Sect.~\ref{sec:faint_end}).
+For comparison, we also display in Fig.~\ref{fig:ionisation_budget} the ionising photon emissivity inferred from the \ha~LF, adopting $\alpha\sim-2\text{ to }-2.2$ (And the same $\phi^*$ and $L^*$ as the \ha\ LF).
+This slope corresponds to the range measured for some UV LF (see Sect.~\ref{sec:faint_end}).
 Due to the shape of the Schechter function, when the faint-end slope $\alpha$ is smaller than $-2$, the ionising photon emissivity does not converge; instead, it continues to increase.
-This leads to a rapid overshooting of the ionising photon budget due to the enhanced contribution of fainter galaxies in the cosmic reionisation in that scenario.
-This problem is referred to as the \textit{ionising photon crisis}, which arises if one assumes high values of $\xi_{\rm ion}$ and an increasing escape fraction for \muv-faint galaxies, as suggested by several recent studies \citep[see][]{munoz_reionization_2024}.
+This leads to a rapid overshooting of the ionising photon budget due to the enhanced contribution of fainter galaxies in the cosmic re-ionisation in that scenario.
+This problem has earlier been referred to as the ionising photon crisis, which arise by measuring the ionising photon-production rate from the UV LF.
+This requires the knowledge of the ionising photon-production efficiency \xion.
+By assuming a high value for \xion\ and an increase in \fesc\ for UV-faint galaxies, the Universe re-ionises much too rapidly \citep[see][]{munoz_reionization_2024}.